 “So, I can start the next disc playing as the previous one fades out.
 Nothing kills a dance floor quicker than a pause to change the music.
 Listen I need to go to the men’s room, do you think you could change the disc for me?”

 “Sure, why not?”
-I said.

 “These are the discs to play,” he said pointing at a pile of singles next to the deck.
 Just keep changing them until I return?”